Part of Kuban's Paluxy website

 |"Baughanthropus Site", 1982.
 A dinosaur track with partial metatarsal impression, promoted by Baugh as a human track overlapping a dinosaur track.|

 However, initial critical work in the early 1970's (Neufeld, 1975), and more intensive scientific studies in recent years, have convincingly refuted the "man track" claims, and led to their abandonment even by most creationists.
-The alleged human tracks involve a variety of phenomena, including elongate dinosaur tracks, erosional features, indistinct markings of unknown origin, and a few carvings.
+The alleged human tracks involve a variety of phenomena.
+The majority are infilled or mud-collapsed forms of elongate, "metatarsal" dinosaur tracks.
+Others are erosional features (not real tracks of any kind), indistinct markings of unknown origin, and a handful of outright carvings.

 A site largely ignored by the human track advocates but which has great relevance to the controversy is the Alfred West site, just a stone's throw from Carl Baugh's Creation Evidence Museum.
 At the West site are numerous striding trails of dinsosaur tracks, including several metatarsal trackways.
 In some of these trails one can see both clear metatarsal tracks with three distinct dinosaurian digits, as well as less distinct (due to erosion or mud collapse of the digits), somewhat more human-like metatarsal tracks in line with them.
 Such tracks are very similar in size and have the same general proportions as the renown "man tracks" at the Taylor Site (which again, are largely infilled metatarsal dinosaur tracks).